EnricoPfeifer/caregiving-transitions-healthbehaviour-uk/README.md

 # Caregiving and Health Behaviours over the Lifecourse

+## Acknowledgements

+This code was developed by Enrico Pfeifer.
+Portions of the analysis code were adapted from code originally written by Rebecca Lacey and Baowen Xue (UCL Department of Epidemiology and Public Health), to whom the authors are grateful.

 **Replication code for:**
-Pfeifer, E. (under review).
+Pfeifer, E. et al. (under review).
 Health behaviour changes around transitions into and out of unpaid caregiving in the UK: a longitudinal study. *SSM – Population Health.*

 ---